Hanoi City is the capital of the amazing country of Vietnam

 Remember to plan this part of your trip, because Hanoi City could be chaotic.
 And being ripped off by cab or motorbike drivers is not on your list.

-If you don’t know how to reach your hostel from the bus station, you can easily take a motorbike – Xe om (believe it or not, even you have a big bag, they can make it fit into their motorbikes) or a cab if you wanted to be more safe.
-The cab companies that has good reputation are Mai Linh and Vinasun.
+If you don’t know how to reach your hostel from the bus station, you can easily take a motorbike – Xe om (believe it or not, even you have a big bag, they can make it fit into their motorbikes) or a cab if you wanted to be safer.
+The cab companies that have a good reputation are Mai Linh and Vinasun.